Categories: Algorithms, Quantum information.

 Uf120(0f(0)1f(0))+121(0f(1)1f(1))\begin{aligned} \to \boxed{U_f} \to \quad \frac{1}{2} \Ket{0} \Big( \Ket{0 \oplus f(0)} - \Ket{1 \oplus f(0)} \Big) + \frac{1}{2} \Ket{1} \Big( \Ket{0 \oplus f(1)} - \Ket{1 \oplus f(1)} \Big) \end{aligned}

-The parenthesized superpositions can be reduced.
-Assuming that f(b)=0f(b) = 0, we notice:
+The parenthesized superpositions can be reduced: let us suppose that f(b)=0f(b) = 0, then:

 0f(b)1f(b)=0010=01\begin{aligned} \Ket{0 \oplus f(b)} - \Ket{1 \oplus f(b)} = \Ket{0 \oplus 0} - \Ket{1 \oplus 0} = \Ket{0} - \Ket{1} \end{aligned}